kenisad5566/redissub/README.md

 # redissub
-A redis subscription libary for go
+A redis subscription libaray for go

 ### Installation